 Internet

-Overall, Colombia is well connected, and a good place from which to work if you're a location independent professional.
+Overall, Colombia is well connected and an excellent place to work if you're a location-independent professional.

 Cost of Food

-Typical Colombian food is a bargain when bought from street vendors or regular restaurants (outside a city's Zona Rosa or a pueblo's main plaza, where prices are higher due to tourism).
+Typical Colombian food is a bargain when bought from street vendors or regular restaurants (outside a city's Zona Rosa or a pueblo's central plaza, where prices are higher due to tourism).

 Street Food